What's On This Page

 Does black seed oil have gluten?

-Black cumin seeds do not contain gluten or have an adverse effect on individuals diagnosed with celiac disease.
+Black cumin seeds do not contain gluten or hurt individuals diagnosed with celiac disease.

 Can you take black seed oil after a meal?